rdok/esoui-framework/readme.md

+## About ESOUI Addon Framework
+Create a development environment that is enjoyable and creative by allowing you to quickly and easily jump create esoui addons using TDD approach.

+It uses docker to expose lua services such as lua interpreter, luarocks package manager, and the most popular lua BDD testing framework busted.

 ### Developer Environment
-> Use docker to expose lua services such as lua interpreter, luarocks package manager, and the most popular lua BDD testing framework busted.

 - Setup https://docs.docker.com/install/
 - Build the images: